mgree/cypress/schedule.md

 | 2023-05-04 | Ayomide Akinsanya | |
 | 2023-05-11 | | |

-TBD: Cyrus, Mihai, Narong, Vidya, Koss, Adam
+TBD: Mihai, Narong, Vidya, Koss, Adam

 In the fall, Cypress met at noon on Tuesdays in GS 222.